HUMAN TRAFFICKING AND ONLINE PROSTITUTION

 COURSE OF ACTION FOR THOSE ARRESTED UNDER FOSTA

 If you or someone you know seeks consensual online sex or is arrested for activity related to FOSTA/SESTA or other laws related to human trafficking or sex trafficking, you may desire the support and knowledge of an experienced sex crimes attorney.
-Berry Law Firm’s attorneys possess deep experience with sex crimes defense in the Omaha, Nebraska, and Lincoln, Nebraska, metro areas, as well as throughout Nebraska.
+Berry Law’s attorneys possess deep experience with sex crimes defense in the Omaha, Nebraska, and Lincoln, Nebraska, metro areas, as well as throughout Nebraska.
 Contact us if you are in need of assistance.